dgudim2/obsidian_vault/uni/Datacenters/labs/Lab1.md

 They have *2 datacenters in Vilnius*, one owned by them, and another, by **DELSKA (DEAC European Data Center)**.
 They have 5 more datacenters in other parts of the world

-All their datacenters are certified **Tier 3** datacenters.
+All their datacenters are certified [[#Tier 3]] datacenters.
+Those 2 datacenters could work as an Active-Active pair as well.
-Which means:
-- **N+1 redundancy**.
-Tier 3 data centers provide N+1 redundant power and cooling distribution paths to allow for routine **maintenance without downtime**
-- **Three days of independent power** that is not connected to any outside source is required
-- No more than 1.6 hours of downtime per year (99.982% uptime)

 `````col
 ````col-md